We're on a mission to accelerate

 Ramya Swaminathan has developed Malta from concept to commercialization, guiding the company through multiple rounds of corporate venture funding and the recruitment of a multi-disciplinary team.
-She led the corporate independence of Malta from X, Alphabet's Moonshot Factory (formerly Google X) in 2018 and has served as the company’s CEO since its founding.
+She led the corporate independence of Malta from X, Alphabet's Moonshot Factory (formerly Google X) in 2018 and has served as the company's CEO since its founding.

 Ms. Swaminathan was named one of Business Insider's "21 Rising Stars in Clean Energy" in 2020 and currently advises the U.S. Department of Energy and U.S. Department of Commerce as a member of the DOE Electricity Advisory Committee (EAC), the DOC Renewable Energy and Energy Efficiency Committee (REEAC), and as a DOE Clean Energy Education and Empowerment (C3E) Ambassador, and is a member of the Board of Directors of Resources for the Future.

 Before founding Malta as an independent company, Ms. Swaminathan was the CEO of Rye Development, a hydropower development firm that she grew to be the leading developer of new hydropower and pumped hydro storage projects in the United States.
 She earned a Master in Public Policy from Harvard University's John F. Kennedy School of Government and a Bachelor in Anthropology from Amherst College.

 Chief Financial Officer